Reduce The Symptoms of Migraines With Chronic Migraine Treatment

 The migraine is one of the most startlingly prevalent neurological diseases in the world.
-It’s estimated that migraines affect over 39 million men, women and children in the U.S. and over 1 billion people worldwide.
+It’s estimated that they affect over 39 million men, women and children in the U.S. and over 1 billion people worldwide.
 Those suffering from chronic migraines will often be forced to skip school, work, and important family events because of the symptoms of migraines.
 These intense headaches can make it incredibly difficult to live a normal life.
 Many sufferers will seek out a chronic migraine treatment to alleviate those symptoms and help them rebalance their life.

 Defining The Migraine